Gui-mp8/Data_Glow_Up_26/README.md

 The data quality will complement the unit tests that i've setted.

-Finaly the structure is finaly done.
+Finaly the structure is finaly done. srasdr